NoroffFEU/social-media-client/README.md

 });
 ```

-Create `.env` file in root and add, filling iy with your own details for Cypress testing
+Create `.env` file in root and add, filling it with your own details for Cypress testing

 ```
 PASSWORD=PASSWORD